About

 The “Mike Wagoner Band” was my 11th and most likely final stop on this “band wagon.” (all puns intended – ha!)
 Mike contacted my good friend, Rick Steiner of Sandpoint Music in the summer of 2006 looking for a drummer.
 Rick gave him my number and a few weeks later I went to see him and Jack (Jaco) Purdie on bass performing at Millie’s in Priest Lake.
 They were a very tight and entertaining duo.
 At the time I was still in the group “Two of Us” which by then had become a trio with the exact same instrumentation.
 So it was an easy fit for me to join Mike with my stand-up kit and additional vocals to round out the trio.
 For about a year, and for the first time in my, eh um, “illustrious career” I was in two bands at the same time.

 “I was born a drummer.
 I got some drums.
-And I played them.
-No regrets.”
+And I played them.”

 Visit the “Mike Wagoner Band” page for more info, music and pics.